gleeds/cloudbbq/README.md

 3. You will be given a code to copy from your browser and past into your terminal.
 4. Subsequent launches should not require steps 2-3.
 When a probe crosses the set threshold, you should get a broadcast on every Google Home device in your house.
 5. Probes will only broadcast once each, even if they later fall below the set threshold.
 Restarting Cloud BBQ will reset this.

+## Protips
+* If you don't want to overwrite the values in `default.json` or risk commiting your info back to your git repository, you can just create a file named `/config/development.json` and override any info you might need to.
+It will be .gitignored automatically.